 I also need to fix whatever ails Xubuntu support for the laptop's WiFi hardware.
 I've already proved on Windows XP that both units work, so it's simply a question of figuring out what is incorrectly configured or which driver I need to install.

 Finally, I plan to find out which of my old Windows games run comfortably on Wine or have rival open source clones.
 Playing them and tinkering with old software was after all the original intent behind buying this old laptop.

 I'm hopeful I can fix these issues.
 In the worst case I guess the option of trying to install Windows XP again is still open.
 But given it's no longer supported by Microsoft and wide open to vulnerabilities I'd probably limit how often it's connected to any networks!
-That being said, kudos to Linux for coming to the rescue once again when Windows let me down.
+That being said, kudos to GNU/Linux for coming to the rescue once again when Windows let me down.